What's The Best Dog Food

 Dry Dog Food vs. Wet Dog Food

-Dog owners often ask our Delaware County veterinarians whether it is best for their dog to eat dry or wet food.
+Dog owners often ask our Morton veterinarians whether it is best for their dog to eat dry or wet food.
 Unfortunately the answer isn't entirely straightforward.
 Each food can be good or bad depending on the specific brand and formulation.

 Owners of large breed dogs often find that the price of canned food is too high to make feeding a large dog canned food affordable.
 Of course feeding a toy, miniature or small breed dog canned food is much less expensive.
 Another approach is to feed your dog a mixture of canned and dry food.
 That way your pooch gets to enjoy the great taste of wet food and you get the money saving advantage of feeding your dog dry food.